HimanshuChauhan007/Terrform-Installation-Scripts/README.md

 **Working with Code**

+1. Create a role in AWS with programmatic access [terraform_admin], assign the necessary permissions for the services you wish to deploy and save the credentials file securely
-1. Download the files, main.tf and terraform.tfvars and place them in a folder/directory or choice
+2. Download the files, main.tf and terraform.tfvars from this repo and place them in a folder/directory of choice
-2. Jump to the directory or folder location on the terminal where you saved the files i.e., main.tf and terraform.tfvars
+3. Jump to the directory or folder location on the terminal where you saved the files i.e., main.tf and terraform.tfvars
+4. Provide your AWS credentials by running below mentioned commands in terminal
+    •	export AWS_ACCESS_KEY_ID=”access key”
+    •	export AWS_SECRET_ACCESS_KEY=”secret key”
+    •	export AWS_REGION=”us-east-1”
-3. Run $terraform init [To initiate terraform libraries]
+5. Run $terraform init [To initiate terraform libraries]
-4. Run $terraform validate [To validate your code]
+6. Run $terraform validate [To validate your code]
-5. Run $terraform plan [It will showcase what will be created]
+7. Run $terraform plan [It will showcase what will be created]
-6. Run $terraform apply [It will create the infrastructure]
+8. Run $terraform apply [It will create the infrastructure]
-7. Run $terraform destroy [It will destroy the created infrastructure]
+9. Run $terraform destroy [It will destroy the created infrastructure]